How To Use And Configure WordPress Widgets

 (Widget Areas)

-The Widgets panel displays a list of all the widgets that you currently have available.
+The Widgets area displays a list of all the widgets that you currently have available.

 Activate or deactivate widgets using drag and drop

-Widgets dragged from the Available Widgets section to widget areas like the sidebar, footer, etc. automatically become active.
+Widgets dragged from the Available Widgets section to widget areas like your sidebar, footer, etc. become activated for use.

-Your Widgets panel also includes an Inactive Widgets section that lets you remove any widgets that you no longer want to actively display on your website.
-Inactive widgets retain their pre-configured settings.
+The Widgets screen also includes an Inactive Widgets section that lets you remove any widgets that you no longer want to actively display on your site.
+Inactive widgets do not lose their settings.

-You can easily add, activate, deactivate, reorder and remove things using widgets just by dragging and dropping items inside the Widgets area …
+You can easily add, activate, deactivate, rearrange and delete widgets by dragging and dropping items from your Widgets area …

 Rearrange widgets on your WordPress site using drag-and-drop

-For example, take a look at the image below.
-In this example site, the widgets have already been configured to display things on your site like:
+For example, in the image below, the widgets have already been configured to display the following to visitors:

-3. ’Click to call’ buttons from a widgetized plugin (i.e. a plugin that adds an accompanying widget to your site) …
+3. ’Click to call’ buttons from a widgetized WP plugin (i.e. a plugin with an accompanying widget) …

-Widgets control the order certain features appear on your WordPress site
+Widgets control how certain features on your site display

-(Widgets control the order certain features on your site appear)
+(Widgets control the order certain features on your site display)

-Inside the Widget area, you would see that the front-end features appear on the site’s sidebar menu in the same order as they were arranged in the active widget area …
+If we take a look inside this site’s Widget area, you will see that these features display on the site’s sidebar area in the same order as their corresponding widgets are arranged in the active widget section …

 If we change the above widgets in the Sidebar Widget Area using drag & drop …

-Drag-and-drop to rearrange widgets in the widget area
+(Drag & drop to rearrange widgets in the widget area)

-This instantly changes the layout of your site’s sidebar.
+This immediately reorganizes the order of items in your site’s sidebar.

-Rearranging sidebar elements using widgets can help to improve user experience.
+Rearranging sidebar elements with widgets can help to improve your site’s user experience.

-Note in the screenshot below that the ‘click to call’ function (3) is now first the sidebar menu, and the ‘contact us’ graphic banner (2) can now be found above the newsletter sign-up form (1) …
+Note in the screenshot below that the ‘click to call’ feature (3) is now first the sidebar, and the ‘contact us’ image button (2) is placed above the newsletter sign-up form (1) …

-(Rearranging sidebar elements using widgets can help improve your site’s visitor experience)
+Reorganize sidebar elements with widgets to improve your site's visitor experience

-For example, let’s show you how to remove the Search widget from the sidebar …
+For example, let’s remove the Search widget from the sidebar …

 WordPress Search widget